hugo-ballester/quick-update/README.md

   * Update description will be formatted as follows:
     * first letter is upper-cased, a period is added at the end if it does not have one.
     * links of the form word:URL are converted to Markup's usual [word](url)
   * Lines starting with #TODO are stored and reported.
-Multilines todos can be done following lines with `#- `

 ### MISC: